Nuxt - Laravel Sanctum

 The module expects a plain token value in the response from the API that can be stored in cookies to be included in all subsequent requests as Authorization header.

-You can also implement your own token storage if cookies are not supported, for example - Capacitor, Ionic, LocalStorage, etc.
+You can also implement if cookies are not supported, for example - Capacitor, Ionic, LocalStorage, etc.

 Laravel configuration